10 Days in Istanbul Turkey Itinerary in the Winter

 One thing you’d notice about Kadikoy is that there are stuffed mussels stalls on nearly every corner.
 Having enjoyed our bite from Midyeci Ahmet just the day before, we were more than happy to try out a few more here at Kadikoy.
 They all tasted as good as one another and were a delightful bite.

-Desserts at Cafer Erol
+Desserts at Cafe Erol

 Last but not least, we ended our trip to Kadikoy with desserts at Cafe Erol.
 They are a Turkish confectionery with a fair bit of history.
 Their first shop is in Eminonu, followed by Beyoglu and Kadikoy.
-The ground floor was almost like a maze of candies but upstairs is a nice relaxing cafe area where you can sit down and enjoy some hot drinks and desserts.
+The ground floor was almost like a maze of candies, but upstairs is a relaxing cafe area where you can sit down and enjoy some hot drinks and desserts.
 We had a Sutlac (Turkish rice pudding) and a Muhallebi (Middle Eastern milk pudding) – the former won our preference more.

 After desserts, we headed back to Kadikoy pier and got a direct ferry ride back to Karakoy.